VladimirShaleev/ipaddress/doc/tutorial.md

 ## Std overrides

+@note If, for some reason, you don't want the library to overload standard functions, you can define `IPADDRESS_NO_OVERLOAD_STD` during compilation.

 The library overloads some functions from the standard library so that IP addresses (`ipv4_address`, `ipv6_address`, `ip_address`) can be used in hash tables and other standard operations on `swap`, etc.

 ```cpp